molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> So right now it's just an email, but we also are... bugs@epik.com  But what we are also doing, we actually have a software team...
 We have a cybersecurity team, believe it or not.

-<span class="transcript-speaker">Unidentified:</span> You should fire them.
+<span class="transcript-speaker">Unidentified SC3:02:39:</span> You should fire them.

 <span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[laughing]</span>

-<span class="transcript-speaker">Unidentified:</span> Yes.
+<span class="transcript-speaker">Jackson:</span> Yes.
 Yes yes yes.

 <span class="transcript-speaker">Monster:</span> I'm telling you!
 We've just hired and assembled a team.
 A crack team from South Africa.

-<span class="transcript-speaker">Jackson?:</span> From South Africa??
+<span class="transcript-speaker">Jackson, SC3:02:53:</span> From South Africa??
 You guys are gonna get popped again!
 [Their government just got fucking ransomwared](https://www.bleepingcomputer.com/news/security/ransomware-encrypts-south-africas-entire-dept-of-justice-network/)!

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">L?:</span> Honestly, I'm working on website security... <span class="transcript-note">[crosstalk]</span>... had a simple website with a simple password, and at one point it kept getting hacked, so I had to keep being smarter about how to make it secure and eventually I figured out a way to code it in such a way that the guy couldn't hack into it.
+<span class="transcript-speaker">L:</span> Honestly, I'm working on website security before... [crosstalk] ...where I had a simple website with a simple password, and at one point it kept getting hacked, so I had to keep being smarter about how to make it secure and eventually I figured out a way to code it in such a way that the guy couldn't hack into it.
 So, technically speaking...

 <span class="transcript-speaker">Monster:</span> Yep.

-<span class="transcript-speaker">L?:</span> ...you can make anything completely secure.
+<span class="transcript-speaker">L:</span> ...you can make anything completely secure.
 It just takes real-time dedication and effort.
 You'd have to have them look, they're going to have to look through, comb through everything.

 <span class="transcript-speaker">High Fidelity?:</span> Hold on, what's 100% secure?

 <span class="transcript-speaker">Unidentified:</span> There's no security.
 No.

-<span class="transcript-speaker">L?:</span> The more complicated it is, that is.
+<span class="transcript-speaker">L:</span> The more complicated it is, that is.

 <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">Unidentified:</span> ...technologically how it works.

-<span class="transcript-speaker">L?:</span> Technically, yeah.
+<span class="transcript-speaker">L:</span> Technically, yeah.

 <span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[sigh]</span>

-<span class="transcript-speaker">Jackson?:</span> You can't permanently secure anything, though, because new vulnerabilities come out all the time.
+<span class="transcript-speaker">Jackson:</span> You can't permanently secure anything, though, because new vulnerabilities come out all the time.

-<span class="transcript-speaker">L?:</span> Theoretically you can hack anything.
+<span class="transcript-speaker">L:</span> Theoretically you can hack anything.

 <span class="transcript-speaker">Unidentified:</span> Nothing can be completely secure.